-Overview Title TEXT: “Drosophila Adult Brain Dissection: A Method to Isolate the Fly Central Nervous System”
+Overview Title TEXT: “Drosophila Adult Brain Dissection: A Method in Fly Neurobiology”

-Perform the dissection in a dish with buffer solution and under uniform illumination.
+Perform the dissection in a dish with a buffer solution and under uniform illumination.

-Transfer a fly, ventral side up, into the dish and keep the preparation submerged throughout the procedure.
+Transfer a fly, ventral side up, into the dish, and keep the preparation submerged throughout the procedure.

-By holding the base of the proboscis, gently pull the fly head away from the body to separate the two.
+While holding the base of the proboscis, gently pull the fly head away from the body to separate the two.

-The brain is located at the back, or caudal, side of the fly’s head; therefore, hold onto the front, or rostral, parts on the cuticle during the dissection to avoid damaging the organ.
+The brain is located at the back--or caudal--side of the fly’s head.
+Therefore, hold onto the front--or rostral--parts of the cuticle during the dissection to avoid damaging the organ.

 To isolate the brain, hold the medial edge of one eye and grasp and pull the proboscis in the opposite direction to create an opening into the head capsule.